How to Install Google Analytics 4 – In Easy Steps

 So we will choose ‘Use Existing On-Page Tag’ and select the ‘Google Tag Manager’ Option.
 Look for the measurement ID in the instructions below.
 Make a note of it or copy it to your clipboard.

-Now its time to go over to Google Tag Manager & create a new tag for our GA 4 Property.
+Now it’s time to go over to Google Tag Manager & create a new tag for our GA 4 Property.
 First, log into your Tag Manager account and select the appropriate container.
 In the overview, select ‘New Tag.’

 Title your tag something meaningful like ‘GA4′ or “Google Analytics 4’ so it’s easy to recognise.